Connect to the Infinity server and get an Infinity object

 table_name: str, Required

-A non-empty string indicating the name of the table to retrieve.
+A non-empty string indicating the name of the table.

 Returns